cpnota/autonomous-learning-library/docs/source/guide/getting_started.rst

 The goal of the Autonomous Learning Library is to provide components for building new agents.
 However, the library also includes a number of "preset" agent configurations for easy benchmarking and comparison, as well as some useful scripts.
-For example, a PPO agent can be run on Cart-Pole as follows:
+For example, an a2c agent can be run on CartPole as follows:

 .. code-block:: bash